 Over 70% of mobile users use their right thumb to click the screen.
 Mobile users give their smartphones specific commands that look like a variety of touch inputs and commands.
 Usually, all these commands are being given with a single hand.

 The UI designs should be made in such a way to allow users to comfortably navigate a website as well as an app single-handedly.
 The opening of the apps, as well as unlocking and locking of screens, require a tap, double-tap, pinch or zoom on the screen.

 That’s why the single-handed use of mobile devices requires thumb-friendly gesture controls.
 When neglecting this factor, the mobile experience may become non-engaging.

 The Bottom Line

-With the growth of ecommerce business, it became quite difficult to develop a competitive app that is capable of attracting the users’ attention.
-Nevertheless, we believe that the tips listed in this post, can help your app break out from the pack.
+With the growth of the eCommerce business, it became quite difficult to develop a competitive app that is capable of attracting the users’ attention.
+Nevertheless, we believe that the tips listed in this post can help your app break out from the pack.